sciences-re/website/_pages/ropa.md

 - **Legal Basis:** Contractual necessity
 - **Purposes of the processing:** Provide access to the services
 - **Transfers of data to a country outside the European Union or to an organisation:** Yes, through federation or public data
-- **Recipients:** Sciences.Re, Hetzner Online GmbH, Infomaniak, Public, Fediverse peers
+- **Recipients:** Sciences·Re, Hetzner Online GmbH, Infomaniak, Public, Fediverse peers
 - **Visibility:** Private, but the Name of the application used to post messages has the same visibility as the messages
 - **Preservation Format and Length:**
     - Until the end of the contract, in active databases